mdeff/paper-cryoem-orientation-recovery/reviews.md

 1. (4/4 reviewers) The lack of a transfer experiment (i.e., training and testing on different proteins).

 Lau: As the reviewers have rightly pointed ..., the applicability of the proposed method in real practical situations is still conditioned on demonstrating its performance on unseen proteins (transfer learning) and in comparison to commonly established pipelines.
 This is planned ...
 At this stage, we have focused on demonstrating the feasibility of this new paradigm.
 The new insights are ...

+A. Not in the scope of the paper.
+B. We have some preliminary results, but decided against including them.
 TODO: explain our preliminary results about transfer to unseen proteins.
 Hopefully they are promising / show potential for zero-shot prediction on unseen proteins.
 TODO: add them to the supplementary clearly stated as preliminary, or don't add them and confidently explain why.
 TODO: Ask whether we should include them in the revised manuscript?
 (Appendix?)
 As we believe they are of lesser quality.
 (Work on them a little more if accepted and included?)
+Work required to put together a dataset of many proteins.

 2. (3/4 reviewers) The lack of comparison to established methods to put our results in context.

+We don't claim that it's better than everything else, we show that it's feasible.
 TODO: either compare, either argument why not.
 Why we didn’t do these comparisons yet: new paradigm, proof of concept of the feasibility rather than pure performance, not deployable yet in practice, etc.
 General argument (also for working with real data): A true / fair / complete evaluation would compare multiple pipelines (from projections to reconstructions) on real data.
 We see that as a separate contribution.
 Why: amount of work, different expertise?, what else?
 (As discussed in §4?)
 TODO: Compare with the CryoSparc ab initio pipeline?
 TODO: How can we otherwise put our results in context?

+**Addressing both together:**
+At this stage, we focused on demonstrating feasibility.
+Developing the method further to practical deployment of course would require to evaluate how learning distances from a set of proteins transfer to an unseen one, and to evaluate the method to fully developed existing methods.
+We see that as an other / different contribution, where the focus would be more on collecting and processing a large dataset of proteins, and evaluate different pipelines.

 ## 2021-08-04 Preliminary reviews